sunnythariti/Document_Analysis_Assistant/README.md

 - Choose your preferred AI model
 - Adjust content length according to your requirements -You can add a background and logo in both login and index.HTML

-**Note**: Always be mindful of the file sizes and the token limits set in the code.
-If these do not match, the AI chatbot may not function correctly, especially with image file types.

 ## Getting Started